6167656e74323431/mockingcase/README.md

 # Mockingcase

 Allows strings to be converted to mOcKiNgCaSe.
-Inspiered by [this](http://dannypage.github.io/spongebob.html).
+Inspired by [this](http://dannypage.github.io/spongebob.html).

 ## Installation